TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 .. tip::

    If you do not specify a controller or extension, Extbase assumes that you stay in the same context.

-In our example, the following code is sent to the Browser.
+In this example, the following code is sent to the browser.
 It provokes the immediate reload of the page with the given URL:

 .. code-block:: html